Updated November 16, 2020

-As a new business owner, you’d be forgiven for using any spare time to catch up on what’s most important — be that hiring your first employee, creating a marketing strategy, or finally sitting down to eat lunch (it’s the little things, right?).
+As a new business owner, you need to focus on what’s most important for getting your company off the ground — whether that’s hiring your first employee, creating a marketing strategy, or finally sitting down to eat lunch.

-But if you’re planning to hire employees, setting up payroll is something that should rise to the top of your list.
-There are a few steps every business needs to take to make sure they’re ready to pay employees, get aligned with the tax man, and stay compliant with state and federal employment laws.
+But if you’re in the process of hiring employees, then setting up payroll is something that should rise to the top of your list.
+There are a few steps every business needs to take to make sure they’re ready to pay employees, get aligned with the taxman, and stay compliant with state and federal employment laws.

 Don’t worry, it’s a fairly painless process!
-Here are the simple steps for making sure your payroll is set up right (so you can keep calm and business on).
+Here are the simple steps for making sure your company— and your payroll— are set up right.

 When it comes to payroll, surrender to the almighty acronym.
 FEIN stands for Federal Employer Identification Number, and is assigned to your business entity after registering with the IRS.

 Why is this nine-digit number important?
 It’s a required field for any federal tax remittance, filings, and for your employees to pay their personal taxes.

 To register for a FEIN, click here to visit the IRS site.

 Surprise!
 The registration party doesn’t stop at the federal level.
 Depending on where your business is located and where your employees live, you’ll need to register with local state agencies so you can make payments and file taxes to the state.

 If your employees live and work in the same state, you only need to register with the department or departments in that state.